GLOBAL MARKETS-Stocks, euro rise on German-Franco crisis pledge

 Merkel and Sarkozy said they would agree on how to recapitalize European banks and present a plan for accelerating economic coordination in the euro zone by a G20 summit in Cannes, France on Nov.
 3-4.
 For details see: [ID:nL5E7L90RP]

-A spokesman for the German government emphasized that the weekend talks are no "miracle cure."
+A spokesman for the German government emphasised that the confidential talks, aimed to help the euro zone regain the confidence of investors, are no 'miracle cure.'
 [ID:nL5E7LA1M7]

-Sentiment was also bolstered on news that Italian and French output were strong in August, while German exports were at a record high.
+Markets were also bolstered by news that Italian and French output were strong in August, while German exports were at a record high.
 [ID:nL5E7LA1S9]

 World stocks gained, rising 2.4 percent as measured by MSCI's all-country world index .MIWD00000PUS.

-In Europe, the FTSEurofirst 300 .FTEU3 index of top regional shares, rose 1.7 percent to 963.89 points, the highest close in more than five weeks.
+In Europe, the FTSEurofirst 300 .FTEU3 index of top regional shares closed up a provisional 1.6 percent at 962.80 points.

-The benchmark index of European shares and the S&P 500 are both up about 10 percent since the U.S. benchmark briefly entered bear market territory -- a decline of 20 percent from its peak this year -- at the session's low point on Oct.
+The benchmark index of European shares has gained nearly 9 percent in the past week, while the S&P 500 is up more than 8 percent since briefly entering bear market territory -- a decline of 20 percent from its peak this year -- on Oct.
 4.

 The Dexia rescue showed European governments "can act quickly and decisively," boosting hopes for real results on Merkel's and Sarkozy's promises, said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.